Locations:

 Advertisement

-Side effects of acetaminophen (which may be called paracetamol in countries outside the U.S.) are minimal, but some people experience problems including:
+Side effects of acetaminophen (which may be called paracetamol in countries outside the U.S.) are minimal, but some people experience problems, including:

-How to choose between acetaminophen and ibuprofen
+How to choose between ibuprofen and acetaminophen

-But in general, here are some examples of when you may want to use each:
+But in general, here are some examples of when you may want to use each.

 As an anti-inflammatory drug, ibuprofen may be a smart pick for pain such as: